mihail911/mihail911.github.io/src/pages/articles/2018-29-09---Object-Detection-With-RCNN/index.md

 The running example from the last section showed us what it looks like when we have a trained, fresh-out-of-the-oven R-CNN to detect objects with.
 But how do we actually get to a fully-fledged system?

-We will first focus on details regarding the first step of the R-CNN pipeline: the convolutional neural network.
+We will first focus on details regarding the convolutional neural network step of the R-CNN pipeline.
 The CNN used for the model is [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf), a standard deep CNN with five convolutional layers and two fully-connected layers.